Las Vegas Aces vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Aces Moneyline and ATS Records

-- The Aces have gone 31-5 in games they were favored on the moneyline (winning 86.1% of those games).
+- The Aces have gone 32-5 in games they were listed as the moneyline favorite (winning 86.5% of those games).

-- The Aces have won all four games they have played as a moneyline favorite with odds of -2500 or shorter.
+- The Aces have not yet played as a moneyline favorite of -10000 or shorter.

-- Las Vegas has covered every time (3-0) as a 18.5-point favorite or greater this year.
+- Las Vegas is yet to lose ATS (4-0) as a 18.5-point favorite or greater this season.

-- Based on this game's moneyline, the Aces' implied win probability is 96.2%.
+- Based on this contest's moneyline, the Aces' implied win probability is 99.0%.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.